Micronauts: Super7

+but the Super7 releases reduce their sizes to 3.75 inches for the first time.

 In other media

 Comic books

 Several comic book series based on the Micronaut toyline have been published by Marvel Comics (from 1979–1986), Image Comics (2002–2003), Devil’s Due Publishing (2004), and IDW (2016–2018).

-Film

-Feature-film developments
+Cancelled film

-In November 2009 during an "Investor Day" event held at Hasbro's headquarters in Pawtucket, Rhode Island, Hasbro's VP of Global Designs, Brian Chapman, announced the company's re-introduction of the Micronaut toyline and hinted that director J. J. Abrams’ Bad Robot Productions was in negotiations to produce a film based on the Micronauts property.
+In November 2009 during an "Investor Day" event held at Hasbro's headquarters in Pawtucket, Rhode Island, Hasbro's VP of Global Designs, Brian Chapman, announced the company's re-introduction of the Micronaut toyline and hinted that director J. J. Abrams’ Bad Robot was in negotiations to produce a film based on the Micronauts property.
 In March 2013, Rhett Reese and Paul Wernick mentioned they were working on a screenplay and the film was on Paramount's list of possible productions.
-Wernick said that they wrote a couple of drafts with Bad Robot Productions and their script was deviating from the comic, but described the adaptation as "cool and different".
+Wernick said that they wrote a couple of drafts with Bad Robot and their script was deviating from the comic, but described the adaptation as "cool and different".
 The planned project made little progress, though in November 2015, Paramount said that it was still planning a Micronauts film adaptation.

 That December, Hasbro and Paramount were planning a cinematic universe combining Micronauts with G.I.
 Joe, Visionaries: Knights of the Magical Light, M.A.S.K. and Rom.
 Several writers such as Michael Chabon, Brian K. Vaughan, Nicole Perlman, Lindsey Beer, Cheo Coker, John Francis Daley, Jonathan Goldstein, Joe Robert Cole, Jeff Pinkner, Nicole Riegel and Geneva Robertson-Dworet joined the writers room in April 2016.
 The release date was originally scheduled for October 2020, before it was pushed for June 2021.

-In 2019, Dean DeBlois was attached as the writer and director of the film, but the film was pulled from the release schedule in November 2020.
+In 2019, Dean DeBlois was attached as the writer and director of the film, but the film was pulled from the release schedule in November 2020, and was presumed to have been cancelled since then.